drewbarontini/tmcss-slides/book.md

 [Wikipedia](http://en.wikipedia.org/wiki/Single_responsibility_principle)

-This is very similar to the "separation of concerns" concept, but the important part here is that our CSS modules should be encapsulated; meaning, they shouldn't directly affect one another.
+Firstly, our CSS modules should only have one responsibility.

 ```css
 .list {